- RESULTS of the Personal Bioblitz 2017

 - Who will have the most observations overall?

-- Who will observe the most different kinds of species?
-The most phyla?
+- Who will observe the most species?

 - Who will see the most species not seen by anybody else?